rodovia/lock2/BUILDING.rst

 Building Lock2: Tutorial
 ========================
+Windows users: You'll have to install an UNIX-compatible environment on your computer, such as WSL2, MSYS2 or Cygwin.

+First of all, install the following tools.
+The name of their packages may vary between distributions or operating systems.

+        * `xorriso`

+        * `nasm`

+        * `clang` and `lld` (or `gcc` with `ld`)

-First of all, make sure you've done a recursive clone of Lock2 to ensure all the submodules were correctly fetched.
+Make sure you've done a recursive clone of Lock2 to ensure all the submodules were correctly fetched.

 .. code-block::